MikeWeiZhou/ex006-aws-cdk-express/README.md

 ## Development Setup
-> If using git *signed commits*, do not commit inside the devcontainer.
-See existing [bug](https://github.com/microsoft/vscode-remote-release/issues/2925).

-> This has been tested only on Ubuntu 20.04 (also works inside WSL2).
+> This has been tested only on Ubuntu 20.04.

 > If you encounter issues when starting/building the devcontainer, ensure your Docker- engine and compose versions are no older than the one stated.